volatilflerovium/Duplicate_Image_Finder/README.md

 match images that are rotated, reflection and, to some degree, resized of another.

-For each image Duplicated Image Finder calculates a set of concentric mask proportional to the image and use these to get a set of histograms.
+For each image, Duplicated Image Finder calculates histograms over a geometrical regions of a picture and use them to compare to other images and calculate a similarity ranking.

 We have two basic consequences of this: